Incredibly rich and creamy butterscotch ice cream filled with buttered pecans.

 - 1 teaspoon vanilla extract

-- 1 tablespoon scotch whiskey (optional)
+- 1 tablespoon bourbon or scotch whiskey (optional)

 - Freeze according to ice cream machine’s manufacturer’s instructions, usually about 30 minutes.
 Add the buttered pecans in the last few minutes of churning.
 Spoon into a bowl or tupperware and let harden in the freezer for at least 3 hours before serving.